 Google has just launched a new app that brings a charitable side to the Play Store, making it easier than ever to – in Google's words – "do a little.
 Change a lot."

 The basic idea behind the app (which, for now, is limited to the US) is that users can donate $1 at a time to a daily project such as saving cheetahs, bringing clean water to those in need, or providing a roof for school children.
+That's not all it does, though – users can track their "impact," and almost gamify the process by challenging friends to match contributions or sharing their good deed via social media.
 Read More

 If there's one thing Android lovers can unite around, it's that we have the best community around.
 When CyanogenMod put out the call back in February asking for donations to get some new servers, the community responded enthusiastically.
 Now, the most popular third-party ROM developer is announcing that the servers are online and capable of building CM9 in nine minutes.
 Whoa.